 Since its establishment in 2004, the ATS Foundation has awarded over $19 million in research grants to over 260 deserving investigators in pulmonary, critical care and sleep medicine.
-We should all be proud of the research aprogram’s achievements, as these investigators have gone on to receive over $330 million in federal funding.
+We should all be proud of the research program’s achievements, as these investigators have gone on to receive over $330 million in federal funding.

 At the December Board of Directors Meeting, the Board voted unanimously to fold ATS Foundation fundraising operations into the ATS.
 This action was taken following several months of in-depth assessment of existing operations and exploration of how we might improve efficiency while also boosting fundraising to support the Research Program.
 The Board approved a change in the ATS Foundation governance structure, converting it to an ATS committee.